-It is for certain that the implementation of Industry 4.0 can help develop AI sector in Vietnam further.
+It is certain that the implementation of Industry 4.0 can help develop the AI sector in Vietnam further.
 Foreign investors interested in investing in Vietnam will surely need to consider this sector.

 In 2018 alone, education technology (Edtech) in Vietnam has gained US$55 million in total investments – thanks to the Edtech centers being able to close the gap between traditional education settings and learning requirements.

-This sector has attracted investors from all over the world, especially those from Singapore, South Korea, Japan and Australia.
-They are particularly interested in education sectors from kindergarten to grade 12 as Vietnamese spend as much as 40% of their income in them.
+This sector has attracted investors from all over the world, especially those from Singapore, South Korea, Japan, and Australia.
+They are particularly interested in education sectors from kindergarten to grade 12 as Vietnamese spend as much as 40% of their income on them.